etroimcasso/react-app-typescript-express-socketio/README.md

 yarn production
 ```

 Running this command will create a thread on all available cpu cores.
-You can change this by changing the value in quotes from *max* to the number of cores you would like to use.
+This behavior can be changed by modifying the *process.json* file; details are in the **Configuring the Production Server** section

 ### Laziness